stefaweb/audio-projects/Tube-Solid-State-Driver/README.md

 # Tube-Solid-State-Driver

-<b>Under development.</b>

-The project will be available in early September 2025.

-This board will allow you to drive power tubes like the 300B or the 2A3 (or others tubes with few modifications).
+This board allow you to drive power tubes like the 300B or the 2A3 (or others tubes with few modifications).

 The only components needed to make a single-ended Tube amplifier are the solid-state driver board, the power tubes, the RK- resistors and capacitors, an AC-DC power supply for the heater, the HV AC-DC power supply and the output transformers.

-Here's what it should look like.
+Here's what it look like.
 You have a stereo input via two RCA jacks on one side.
 On the other side, two connectors for each channel, with one pad for B+, one for the tube grid, one for the negative BIAS (optional), and one for GND.

 A central connector under the PCB allows you to connect an external stereo potentiometer (optional).